 (Phase 3) From nn to nn wn

-Each time, a form of the existential verb wnn is added to the former existential construction.n each case, there is no precise analogy to a standard verbal pattern.
-In phase (2) and (3), it is the stative predication that gives rise to the negative existential construction via a word order change that befits its information structure features.
-The only syntactic analogy that may be invoked is the one with the positive existential statement is itself renewed by adding the existential copula
+Each time, a form of the existential verb wnn is added to the former existential construction.
+In each case, however, there is no precise analogy to a standard verbal pattern.
+In phases (2) and (3), it is the stative predication that gives rise to the negative existential construction via a word order change that befits its information structure features.
+The only syntactic analogy that may be invoked is the one with the positive existential statement, which is itself renewed by adding the existential copula:

 (56)